 In the past 20 years, Guatemala has had stable elections, but has experienced devastating natural disasters including earthquakes, tropical storms and hurricanes.
 CWB -USA has worked in Guatemala in response to natural disasters, as well as the ongoing ramifications of political instability.

-Programming in Guatemala is diverse and like all CWB-USA work, shifts to meet the needs of the people being served.
-Our pilot project sent the clowns to hold free shows and work with local partners to teach children how to paint murals.
+CWB – USA’s first project in Guatemala focused on a mural-painting workshop for local children.
 The art program fulfilled the need for a healthy and expressive activity for these children, the poorest of the poor, who had such a strong desire to paint and learn.
 Other projects have served communities heavily afflicted by HIV/AIDS.
-Using performances and interactive workshops teams helped to raise awareness for the youth and their teachers.
-When hurricane Stan struck in 2005 causing massive destruction and loss of infrastructure, volunteer performers toured the region where 1,000+ lives were lost.
-Further touring in the western highlands of Guatemala has been in service to Indigenous Mayan people, most of whom live in extreme poverty.
-The area is also plagued by a high level of violence left over from a genocidal war waged by the Guatemalan military (with US support) from the 1970’s through the early 1990’s.
+Using performances and interactive workshops, teams helped to raise awareness for the youth and their teachers.
+When Hurricane Stan struck in 2005, causing massive destruction and loss of infrastructure, volunteer performers toured the region where 1,000+ lives were lost.
+Further touring in the western highlands of Guatemala has been in service to indigenous Mayan people, most of whom live in extreme poverty.
+The area is also plagued by a high level of violence, echoing from the genocide perpetuated by the Guatemalan military junta.

 Our Work Here